spdx/Spdx-Java-Library/README.md

 </dependency>
 ```

-See the [GETTING-STARTED.md](GETTING-STARTED.md) file for how to get started in different scenarios.
+See the [GETTING-STARTED.md](GETTING-STARTED.md) file for installation
+instructions and how to get started in different scenarios.

 ## Table of Contents